Paul Hayes (footballer): Brentford

 On 20 August 2012, Hayes signed a three-year contract with League One club Brentford on a free transfer.
 He made his debut as a substitute against Yeovil Town on 21 August 2012 and missed a penalty in a 3–1 defeat.
 He finally scored his first goals for the club with a brace in a 2–2 draw with Hartlepool United on 27 October, but after scoring just four further goals over the following five months, he joined League One club Crawley Town on one-month loan on 11 March 2013, which was later extended until the end of the season.
 He scored two goals in 11 appearances and returned to Brentford on 30 April.
-Hayes played a part in each of the Bees' three League One playoff matches, but the club missed out on promotion to the Championship after a 2–1 playoff final defeat to Yeovil Town.
+Hayes played a part in each of the Bees' three League One play-off matches, but the club missed out on promotion to the Championship after a 2–1 play-off final defeat to Yeovil Town.

 Despite scoring three goals during the 2013–14 pre-season, Hayes was frozen out once the regular season started and was made available for loan by manager Uwe Rösler.
 He made his only appearance of the season in a 3–2 League Cup first round victory over hometown club Dagenham & Redbridge on 6 August.
 Hayes joined League Two club Plymouth Argyle on a one-month loan on 4 October 2013.
 He failed to score in six appearances for the Pilgrims and returned to Brentford when his loan expired.
 Hayes had his contract terminated on 3 December 2013 and made 33 appearances and scored six goals during 15 months at Griffin Park.